What is Less than Truckload

 What determines LTL shipping rates?

 - Location: The distance between the pickup point and the destination will indicate how much you have to pay for the LTL services.

-- Dimensions: The height, width, and weight of your shipment will determine the class of freight, which will help calculate transportation costs.
+- Dimensions: The height, width, and weight of your shipment determines the freight class which is used to calculate transportation costs.

 - Mode: LTL loads can be expedited, which results in additional fees.

-- Type: Additional charges may be applied if the shipment requires special handling or specialty equipment for transit.
+- Type: Fees may be applied if the shipment requires any special handling or equipment for transit.